Yaxin-ML/imFTP/readme.md

-# imFTP: Deep Imbalance Learning via Fuzzy Transition and Prototypical Learning (imFTP, Information Sciences 2024)
+# imFTP: Deep Imbalance Learning via Fuzzy Transition and Prototypical Learning (imFTP, Inf.
+Sci.
+2024)

 This repository contains the Pytorch implementations of the following Information Sciences 2024 paper: